 National Minimum Wage and Statutory Payment Rates

-Personal Assistants who support adults have a minimum rate of pay set by the Scottish Government each year.
+Personal Assistants have a minimum rate of pay set by the Scottish Government each year.
 The rate from April 2024 is £12 per hour.

-However, Personal Assistants who support children, or those employed privately by their employer (rather than with funds from the Local Authority or Independent Living Fund) are not included in this minimum rate of pay.
+However, Personal Assistants who are employed privately by their employer (rather than with funds from the Local Authority or Independent Living Fund) are not included in this minimum rate of pay.

 In this instance, employers must still pay the legal National Minimum Wage/ National Living Wage.